 In Kentucky, nursing home abuse and neglect are a common occurrence.

 Elder abuse or neglect can occur in a number of circumstances and includes emotional abuse, physical abuse, sexual abuse, as well as financial abuse.
-The Goldberg Simpson Personal Injury and Medical Negligence Practice attorneys handles all types of Louisville nursing home abuse claims, whether resulting from negligence and intentional wrongdoing or those attributable to:
+The Goldberg Simpson Personal Injury and Medical Negligence Practice attorneys handle all types of Louisville nursing home abuse claims, whether resulting from negligence and intentional wrongdoing or those attributable to:

 - hygiene, medical care, and nutrition

 - overcrowded facilities